topolphukhanh/topolphukhanh.github.io/_posts/2019-03-25-Monitor-cassandra-deploying.md

 50%     |0.158961
 75%     |0.176974
 max     |60.189077

+Logger in one week deploying real-time recommendation system for all users:

 Monitor performance of Cassandra:

 ![Cassandra](/pictures/cassandra_deploy_aweek.png)

 Number of users in a real-time section:

 ![Cassandra](/pictures/number_of_user_in_a_section_realtime.png)

 Number of items in a real-time section:

 ![Cassandra](/pictures/number_of_items_in_a_section_realtime.png)

-Number of events in a real-time of section:
+Number of events in a real-time section:

 ![Cassandra](/pictures/number_of_interaction_of_section_realtime.png)

 We have a strange query deploying, it takes 60 seconds to complete the query.
 Otherwise, it only take 0.16 seconds (mean) to complete query.